 Other sources have documented ADO61’s development, so I will not reprise it here.
-Suffice to say, the car never remotely looked like being anything other than something of an orphan, owing to a combination of damning factors.
+Suffice to say, the car never remotely looked like being anything other than an orphan, owing to a combination of damning factors.
 It arrived very late to market, with looks that were, lets just say, contentious.
-Furthermore, it offered performance, fuel economy and value which fell well short of expectations.
-Coupled to the fact there were better, more attractive domestic alternatives available and really, the big Austin was on a hiding to nothing.
+Furthermore, it offered performance, fuel economy and value for money which fell woefully short of expectations.
+Coupled to this was the knowledge there were better, more attractive domestic alternatives available and really, the big Austin was on a hiding to nothing.

 ADO 61 was one of several pet projects overseen by BMC Chairman, George Harriman, others being the Vanden Plas R and the two-seater ADO 30, otherwise known internally as Firebird XL 5.
 None of these programmes were enacted with much enthusiasm within BMC’s engineering department who could see how wasteful and ill-conceived they were.
 Even Harriman ought to have seen the warning signs when it became apparent that the 1964 Vanden Plas R had proven a commercial flop, and with development of ADO 61 meandering along, (the first prototype was completed in 1963) there was ample time to press abort.

-This aspect is one which underlines the failings of the BMC organisation during this period.
+This aspect is one which further underlines the failings of the BMC organisation.
 While cars like the Mini, Austin 1100 and 1800 were advanced, pioneering designs, both detail design and build quality fell woefully short of adequacy, fatally undermining the clever engineering underneath.
 This disdain for the customer effectively sealed BMC’s eventual fate.
-Because even if ADO 61 hadn’t been fundamentally flawed, its lack of competitiveness against far more thoroughly developed European competitors would have proven its undoing.
+Because even if ADO 61 hadn’t been fundamentally flawed, its lack of competitiveness against far more thoroughly developed competitors would have proven its undoing.

 In 1970, UK consumer journal, Motoring Which carried out a dispassionate assessment on a 3-Litre, which didn’t particularly mince words.
 “We do not think the 3-Litre has enough advantages over the (Austin) 1800 range to justify its high price,” they said “and this price pushes it into the middle of some very strong opposition.”
 They sharply criticised the car’s wet road handling, describing it as ‘suspect’, and suggested its control layout was ‘not good’.
 They also made reference to the car’s high running costs and likely heavy depreciation.
 Overall, they concluded, “We do not think the 3-Litre is good value.”

-Further derivations were explored, including Vanden Plas and even Rover versions – (to say nothing of the earlier Bentley proposals).
+Further derivations were explored, including Vanden Plas and even Rover-branded versions – (to say nothing of earlier Bentley proposals).
 But it didn’t end there.
 A final nugget relating to ADO 61 came to light recently.
-In conversation with Jaguar’s former engineering director last year, Jim Randle stated that in the early ’70s BLMC management suggested Jaguar employ ADO 61 as the basis for the XJ40.
-Recalling this with characteristic understatement, (and some mirth) he told this author, “It wasn’t treated with any great reverence”.
+During our conversation with Jaguar’s former engineering director last year, Jim Randle asserted that in the early ’70s BLMC management urged Jaguar to employ ADO 61 as the basis for the XJ40 programme, initiated in 1972.
+Recalling this with characteristic understatement, (and considerable mirth) he suggested to this author that the proposal, “…wasn’t treated with any great reverence”.
 Well quite.

-But nevertheless, the Austin 3-Litre is not without charm, as monuments to corporate hubris often are.
-As much for its slightly ungainly (if imposing) appearance, with its gawky nose treatment, oddly proportioned centre section through to its surprisingly elegant tail – (surely the work of Rolls Royce’s JP Blatchley?) as its aura of failed grandeur, ADO 61 for all its flaws, remains a car which fascinates as much as it repels.
+But nevertheless, the Austin 3-Litre is not without its charm, as monuments to corporate hubris often are.
+As much for its slightly ungainly (if imposing) appearance, with its awkward nose treatment, oddly proportioned centre section through to its surprisingly elegant tail – (shades of Rolls Royce’s JP Blatchley?) as its aura of failed grandeur, the Austin 3-Litre despite the folly of its conception, remains a car which fascinates as much as it repels.